get your best deal

-From there we’ll visit the old ancient village of Ibra, which is old over 1000 years, it’s been build from mud and limestone you can walk around the village, it’s not completely abounded there are some people still living there.
+From there we’ll visit the old ancient village of Ibra, which is old over 1000 years, it’s been built from mud and limestone you can walk around the village, it’s not completely abounded there are some peoples still living there.

 Just a short drive from Birkat Al Moz to Nizwa the old capital of Oman, we arrive at Nizwa, after the Hotel check-in, you have free leisure time for the rest of the day.

 Overnight in Nizwa (Al Dyar Hotel or Similar)

 Day 5 Nizwa Fort & Market.
 Jabal Akhdar (Green Mountain) – Nizwa

 We start the day early to visit the Nizwa Souq, a wide variety of vendors offer their goods in the streets of the souk, where you can find vegetables, pottery, jewelry, handicrafts, Omani sweets (Halwa), spice, dates, and souvenirs which are sold in authentic old market halls that few places can boast, especially interesting is the Friday cattle market when the locals from the nearby towns come to sell their goats, cattle, sheep, and chickens in a circus-style open market place.